decagondev/project-pulse/CONTRIBUTING.md

 ### Prerequisites
 - Java 17 or higher (JDK for development)
-- Maven 3.6 or higher
+- Gradle 8 or higher (or use the included Gradle wrapper)
 - Git for version control
-- Familiarity with Java, JavaFX, H2 Database, and related libraries (see `pom.xml` for dependencies)
+- Familiarity with Java, JavaFX, H2 Database, and related libraries (see `build.gradle` for dependencies)

 ### Installation
 1. Fork the repository on GitHub.